arivictor/diagram-style-guide/README.md

 - **Complexity Clutters**: Complex shapes, intricate patterns, and vibrant colours can distract and confuse.
 Stick to basic shapes and a limited colour palette.
 This ensures your diagrams remain focused on their primary purpose: efficiently conveying technical information.

 - **Function Over Form**: Every element in your diagram should serve a purpose.
 If a creative detail doesn’t add to the Understanding of the diagram, it’s probably best left out.
 This isn’t to say your diagrams should be dull, but aesthetics should never overshadow functionality.
-#### Why Less is More

 - **Enhances Understanding**: A more straightforward diagram can be understood quickly and by a wider audience.
 It strips away the non-essential, allowing viewers to focus on the core information.

 - **Facilitates Accessibility**: Limiting your use of colours and complex visuals makes your diagrams more accessible to individuals with visual impairments or colour blindness.
 This inclusivity broadens the reach and utility of your diagrams.

-- **Compatibility**: Your diagram choices could impact your diagrams compatibility with other documentation.
-Your diagram might be needed in other peoples documentation.
+- **Compatibility**: Your diagram style choices could impact your diagrams compatibility with other documentation.
+Your diagram might be needed in other peoples documentation so it is thereore important to consider what style is appropriate.

+> **Style Examples**
+> Check out the [style pack](diagram-styles.drawio) for [draw.io](draw.io) for some inspiration.

 #### How to Achieve Simplicity